gvwilson/sensibleadventures/bookster/bookster.md

 windows, stopped to study herself in the half-height mirror chained to the wall in front of a tailor's, and doubled back on her own trail half a dozen times.
 She never looked directly at the ragged figure trailing in her wake.
-It was just like trying to round up Mamaere Mayeule's cat: you had to get *it* to chase *you*…
+It was just like trying to catch Mamaere Mayeule's cat: you had to get *it* to chase *you*…

 But eventually her shadow disappeared.
-Disappointed, she doubled back once more, but the boy was gone.
-She shrugged, trying to be philosophical.
+She doubled back once more, but the boy was gone.
+Disappointed, she tried to be philosophical.
 At least now she could actually go and look at some books.

 Her father had first taken her to Booksellers' Cross on her eighth naming day.
-The booksellers had rolled their eyes at one another, all thinking, "Here's another one," as they remembered themselves at her age.
+The booksellers had rolled their eyes at one another as she wandered in awe from stall to stall, all thinking, "Here's another one," and remembering themselves at her age.

-Novels, pamphlets, diaries… Poetry, medicine, recipes, magic, and law… Gandan-o, Ruudian, Uwsian, Bantangui, Praczny, and languages Erileine didn't yet recognize…  Lost among the petrified learning, the frozen elsewheres and elsewhens, she took no more notice of time passing than she did of her own breathing.
+Novels, pamphlets, diaries… Poetry, medicine, recipes, magic, and law… Gandan-o, Ruudian, Uwsian, Bantangui, Praczny, and languages Erileine didn't even recognize…  Lost among the petrified learning, the frozen elsewheres and elsewhens, she took no more notice of time passing than she did of her own breathing.